pyca/cryptography/docs/contributing.rst

 * If somehow the tests get into a failing state on ``master`` (such as by a backwards incompatible release of a dependency) no pull requests may be merged until this is rectified.
+* All merged patches must have 100% test coverage.

 The purpose of these policies is to minimize the chances we merge a change which jeopardizes our users' security.